 Horned Larks forage in pairs or small groups during breeding season, but form large nomadic flocks in winter—often mixing with other bird species, including Tree Sparrows, Dark-eyed Juncos, Lapland Longspurs, and Snow Buntings.
 Horned Larks walk or run over open ground as they search for seeds and insects.
 Males often sing in flight, probably as part of courtship or territorial defense.
 During the breeding season, males defend turf against intruding males, and females occasionally repel intruding females.
-Fighting pairs fly at each other, rising up to 50 feet straight up into the air, pecking & clawing.
+Fighting pairs fly at each other, rising up to 50 feet straight up into the air, pecking and clawing.
 On the ground, battling males strike at each other with extended wings.
 As ground nesters, Horned Larks and their eggs and young are vulnerable to predation by birds and by mammals—including meadow voles, shrews, deer mice, weasels, skunks, and raccoons.
 A nesting female conceals her location by leaving the nest stealthily and flying silently near the ground; she is reluctant to return while potential predators lurk nearby.
 If repeatedly flushed from her nest, she performs a distraction display, fluttering up and landing about a foot from the nest in a crouched posture with her wings spread, sometimes uttering soft distress calls.
 If she is followed, she walks rapidly away from the nest before flying.
 On hot days, foraging individuals follow the shade of tall objects such as power poles and fence posts; females stand over the nest with wings held away from their bodies to shade eggs and chicks from the sun.Back to top

-Horned Larks are numerous but their populations declined by an estimated 2.2 percent per year between 1966 and 2010, resulting in a cumulative decline of 62 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 120 million, with 17 percent breeding in Canada, 62 percent spending some part of the year in the U.S., and 9 percent in Mexico.
-They are listed as a Common Bird in Steep Decline and rate a 9 out of 20 on the Continental Concern Score.
-Loss of agricultural fields to reforestation and development, and human encroachment on the birds’ habitat, are factors in their decline—but the overall trend is not fully understood.Back to top
+Horned Larks are numerous, but their populations declined by nearly 2% per year for a cumulative decrease of approximately 64% between 1966 and 2019 according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 140 million and rates them 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+However, they have included Horned Lark on the list of Common Birds in Steep Decline, for species that are still too numerous or widely distributed to warrant Watch-List status but have been experiencing troubling long-term declines.
+Loss of agricultural fields to reforestation and development, and human encroachment on the birds’ habitat are factors in their decline—but the overall declining trend is not fully understood.Back to top